CSE301

 Assessment

 The primary criterion used for evaluating your project will be that it demonstrates mastery of functional programming.
-One way that you can demonstrate mastery is by incorporating different concepts and techniques we learned (or will learn) in class, including first-order data types, higher-order functions, lambda calculus, side-effects, laziness, and zippers — of course you can incorporate such elements into the coding of the project, or into the game itself.
+One way that you can demonstrate mastery is by incorporating different concepts and techniques we learned in class, including first-order data types, higher-order functions, lambda calculus, side-effects, laziness, and zippers — of course you can incorporate such elements into the coding of the project, or into the game itself.

 It is also important to include clear documentation, with precise specifications of the different components of your project, and these components should correctly meet their specifications.